• Mon, July 13, 2026

 In commoditized markets, there are two possible survival strategies: being the cheapest (cost leadership) or being the most valued (differentiation).
 Cost leadership in solar energy is, in practice, unfeasible for the vast majority of small and medium-sized integrators; they lack the scale to compete with distributors or large networks.
 Therefore, differentiation remains the only remaining option.

 And here's the paradox that became more acute in 2025: the market contraction didn't come alone.
-It was accompanied by a rise in the cost of kits; industry experts estimate that the increase in the cost of solar kits in 2026 has been as high as 35% compared to the end of 2025, reflecting the withdrawal of Chinese tax incentives on exports and the increased cost of silver as an input.
+It was accompanied by a rise in the price of kits; industry experts estimate that the increase has been up to...
+35% reduction in the cost of solar kits by 2026 Regarding the end of 2025, this reflects the withdrawal of Chinese tax incentives on exports and the increased cost of silver as a raw material.

 Less new demand, more expensive equipment, more aggressive price competition.
 It is precisely in this scenario that the installed customer base becomes the integrator's most strategic asset, and after-sales service, the only lever that does not become more expensive with the dollar.

-The main source of differentiation in the solar market is not the product, but the service.
+The main source of differentiation in the solar market isn't the product, it's the service.
 Tier 1 panels from the same manufacturer are sold by dozens of different integrators.
-What cannot be easily copied is the experience the customer has with you after the system goes into operation.
+What can't be easily copied is the customer experience with you. after the system becomes operational.

 “The panel is a commodity.
 The installation is a commodity.
 What cannot be copied is the experience of being cared for after the proposal is signed.”